-Dealing Day / Non Dealing Day: Dealing Day means a Business Day; , except where Singapore banks or exchanges are expected not to be open for business.
+Dealing Day / Non Dealing Day: Dealing Day means a Business Day.

 A list outlining the expected Dealing Days for the Fund throughout the year is available in the literature section at wellingtonfunds.com.

 In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellingtonfunds.com, or via email.